 Impact on World Cruises

-With the departure of Amsterdam, Holland America Line postponed its 2021 World Cruise and has begun plans for the 2022 World Cruise to follow a route nearly identical to what was planned for 2021; this time aboard Zaandam.
-Cruise Specialists intends to once again provide a Voyage Host for the 2022 cruise, making this our 32nd year of providing hosted voyage benefits for Holland America Line’s World Cruise.
+With the departure of Amsterdam, Holland America Line postponed its 2021 World Cruise until 2022 aboard Zaandam.
+Cruise Specialists will provide a Voyage Host for the 2022 cruise, making this our 32nd year of providing hosted voyage benefits for Holland America Line’s World Cruise.
 You can see details on that cruise, with the latest information we have, here.
-We have also secured offers with other cruise lines for those who wish to see the world in 2021.
-Please contact Cruise Specialists for those details.

 Zaandam is now tied as the cruise line’s most intimate ship, carrying 1,432 guests at double occupancy.
 Zaandam entered service in the year 2000 and was extensively refurbished in 2018.